balinenidileep/frappe-v15/Website-Development-Guide.md

 Keep your assets organized in your app's `public/` directory.
 You can access your assets using the directory: `/assets/paralogic_home/...` Always use absolute URLs for linking your assets or web pages starting with `/`.
 For example `/assets/paralogic_home/logo/logo.png` instead of `assets/paralogic_home/logo/logo.png`

 * public/images/
-* public/images/logo/
-* public/images/background/
+* public/images/logo/...
-* public/images/illustrations/
+* public/images/background/...
-* public/images/icons/
+* public/images/illustrations/...
-* public/images/icons/
+* public/images/icons/...
 * public/videos/...
 * public/css/
 * public/css/fonts/
 * public/css/fonts/roboto/...
 * public/scss/
+* public/scss/paralogic_theme/...
 * public/js/
 * public/js/fullpage/...
 * public/js/aos/...

 ## Bootstrap SCSS Theme Structure

-Our main website stylesheet is built by theming, customizing and compiling bootstrap v4.5+ using SCSS.
-Frappe provides ESBuild for bundling SCSS and JavaScript files that will compile our SCSS files.
+Your main website stylesheet can be built by customizing, themeing and compiling Bootstrap v4.5+ using ESBuild to bundle and build SCSS files into a CSS file.
+We import Frappe's website SCSS files which in imports Bootstrap.
+Frappe provides additional variables and styling for its built in components and pages.

 See [Bootstrap SCSS Theme Guide](https://github.com/ParaLogicTech/frappe/wiki/Bootstrap-SCSS-Theme-Guide) for details on how to create and implement a Bootstrap Theme Stylesheet

 ## Web Page HTML/Jinja Structure

-Web Pages can be created by creating files inside your app's `www` directory.
-HTML files are treated as Jinja templates.
-Python files are treated as backend scripts to update the context variables for HTML files.
+HTML Web Pages can be created by creating files inside your app's `www` directory.
+HTML files are processed by Jinja as templating engine.
+Python files are treated as backend scripts responsible for providing data to the HTML/Jinja files by updating the context variables.
+Context variables can be to generate dynamic content for the web pages.

-See [Web Page HTML Jinja Guide](https://github.com/ParaLogicTech/frappe/wiki/Web-Page-HTML-Jinja-Guide) for details on how to create web pages and integrate with Frappe
+See [Web Page HTML Jinja Guide](https://github.com/ParaLogicTech/frappe/wiki/Web-Page-HTML-Jinja-Guide) for details on how to create web pages and integrate them with Frappe's Jinja base templates

-..

 ## Favicon
 ...